codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was the broom late for the meeting?
-He overswept.
+Why do bears have hairy coats?
+Fur protection.

 ## Daily Trivia

 What programming language was GitHub written in?
- 1. Ruby
+ 1. JavaScript
  2. Python
- 3. Lua
+ 3. Ruby
- 4. JavaScript
+ 4. Lua

 <details>
   <summary>Answer</summary>